Kily González: Return home

 Aged 32, González returned to his country and Rosario Central, going on to still be an important first-team member during three top flight seasons.
-On 4 August 2009, he joined San Lorenzo de Almagro who was managed by former national teammate Diego Simeone; after the former's relegation, however, he decided to rejoin for a third spell and help in the Primera B Nacional campaign, following which he retired at 37.
+On 4 August 2009, he joined San Lorenzo who was managed by former national teammate Diego Simeone; after the former's relegation, however, he decided to rejoin for a third spell and help in the Primera B Nacional campaign, following which he retired at 37.

 In June 2020, after over a year in charge of its reserve team, González became Rosario Central's manager on an 18-month contract.
 On his debut on 3 November, the club won 2–1 at home to Godoy Cruz Antonio Tomba.

 González led Central to the quarter-finals of the Copa Sudamericana in 2021, losing 5–3 on aggregate to Brazil's Red Bull Bragantino in August.
 The following 20 March, after a derby defeat to Newell's Old Boys, he was dismissed.

 International career

 An Argentine international since 1995, González made his debut on 8 November in a 0–1 home defeat to Brazil.
-He was selected by manager Marcelo Bielsa for his 1999 Copa América squad, scoring one of his nine goals in the nation's 2–0 group stage win against Uruguay as the former went on to reach the quarter finals only to be eliminated by eventual champions Brazil.
+He was selected by manager Marcelo Bielsa for his 1999 Copa América squad, scoring one of his nine goals in the nation's 2–0 group stage win against Uruguay as the former went on to reach the quarter-finals only to be eliminated by eventual champions Brazil.
 He went on to become a regular member of the starting eleven under that coach, and also participated in the 2002 FIFA World Cup in Japan and South Korea, starting against England (and being replaced) and also appearing against Nigeria and Sweden in an eventual group stage exit.

 Two years later, again under Bielsa, González was selected for the 2004 Summer Olympics tournament as one of three overaged players.
 He featured in all games and scored in the opener against Serbia (6–0), helping the Albiceleste win gold in Athens.

 González also took part in the 2004 Copa América, netting three times in the tournament: his first two came in the group stage, in Argentina's victories against Ecuador and Uruguay, and his last was a penalty in regulation time in the final against Brazil, which eventually ended in a shootout loss with the player again converting his attempt.